Wood and rock mounts

 How it affects the tank

-- Plant material attaches to driftwood or porous rock with thread, glue, or its own rhizome roots; substrate underneath is independent of the plants
+- Epiphyte plants attach to driftwood or porous rock with thread, glue or their own rhizome roots, with the rhizome left exposed; the substrate underneath is independent of the plants

-- Hardwood driftwood releases tannins that stain water amber and lower pH slightly (the "blackwater" look); rock effects depend entirely on the stone (vinegar-test it)
+- Hardwood driftwood releases tannins that stain the water amber and lower pH slightly (the 'blackwater' look), while rock effects depend entirely on the stone, so vinegar-test it

-- Required setup for the most popular low-tech aquarium plants: anubias of all sizes, java fern, bolbitis, all aquarium mosses, bucephalandra
+- This is the standard setup for the most popular low-tech aquarium plants: anubias of all sizes, java fern, bolbitis, aquarium mosses and bucephalandra, whose rhizomes rot if buried

-- Plants do not draw from substrate: rely on water-column dosing for nutrients regardless of what is in the tank floor
+- The plants do not draw from the substrate, relying instead on water-column dosing for nutrients

 Care notes

-Rhizome plants (anubias, java fern, bucephalandra) attached to wood or rock are the most common entry point to planted tanks because they tolerate almost any water and don't need a special substrate.
-Pair with any of the other substrates (or bare bottom) underneath, depending on what other plants and fish are in the tank.
+Rhizome plants such as anubias, java fern and bucephalandra attached to wood or rock are the most common entry point to planted tanks, because they tolerate almost any water and need no special substrate; crucially their rhizomes must stay above the substrate, since burying them causes rot.
+Pair the mount with any other substrate, or a bare bottom, depending on the other plants and fish.

 Plants that work in wood and rock mounts